locize/blog/source/_posts/i18n-formats-javascript.md

 }
 ```

-The pluralization keys are organiized nested under the normal translation key.
+The pluralization keys are organized nested under the normal translation key.

 And the corresponding invocation:
 ```js